shvardhan1994/object_detection/README.md

 > * When evaluating (running `test.py`), make sure you give the correct checkpoint path in `configs/test.yaml`

 The predictions are saved in this path as a json file `object_detection/scripts/data/predictions`

+### Citation
+The sample dataset is acquired from the below research, `Kassis, Timothy, et al. "OrgaQuant: human intestinal organoid localization and quantification using deep convolutional neural networks."
+Scientific reports 9.1 (2019): 12479.`